AI SDK UIOpenAI Assistants

 The useAssistant hook allows you to handle the client state when interacting with an OpenAI compatible assistant API.
 This hook is useful when you want to integrate assistant capabilities into your application, with the UI updated automatically as the assistant is streaming its execution.

-The useAssistant hook is currently supported with ai/react and ai/svelte.
+The useAssistant hook is supported in ai/react, ai/svelte, and ai/vue.

 Example